 Applicants to the MA programs should hold a four-year Honors BA in English or in English combined with another subject.
 They should have achieved at least an A minus average (80-84%) in the Honors English courses of their BA program.

-Students with a general three-year BA are required to take enough courses at the undergraduate level in order to upgrade their degree to a four year Honors degree before applying to our MA programs.
+Students with a general three-year BA are required to take enough courses at the undergraduate level in order to upgrade their degree to a four year Honors degree before applying to our MA program.
 Students needing to do this should contact an Academic Counsellor in the Faculty of Arts and Humanities (or the equivalent at their home university) to determine the procedure and requirements necessary.

-Our M.A. program takes twelve months to complete.
+Our MA program takes twelve months to complete.
 Students in this program can select from among three options: